Duke Blue Devils men's basketball: Early years (1906–1953)

-In 1906, Sydney Colon, Trinity College's Athletic Director and a member of the Class of 1900, introduced the game of basketball to Trinity.
+In 1906, Wilbur Wade Card, Trinity College's Athletic Director and a member of the Class of 1900, introduced the game of basketball to Trinity.
 The January 30 issue of The Trinity Chronicle headlined the new sport on its front page.
 Trinity's first game ended in a loss to Wake Forest, 24–10.
 The game was played in the Angier B. Duke Gymnasium, later known as The Ark.
 The Trinity team won its first title in 1920, the state championship, by beating the North Carolina State College of Agriculture and Engineering (now NC State) 25 to 24.
 Earlier in the season they had beaten the University of North Carolina 19–18 in the first match-up between the two schools.
 Trinity college then became Duke University.

 Billy Werber, Class of 1930, became Duke's first All-American in basketball.
 The Gothic-style West Campus opened that year, with a new gym, later to be named for Coach Card.
 The Indoor Stadium opened in 1940.
 Initially it was referred to as an "Addition" to the gymnasium.
 Part of its cost was paid for with the proceeds from the Duke football team's appearance in the 1938 Rose Bowl.
 In 1972 it would be named for Eddie Cameron, head coach from 1929 to 1942.

 In 1952, Dick Groat became the first Duke player to be named National Player of the Year.
 Duke left the Southern Conference to become a charter member of the Atlantic Coast Conference in 1953.
 The Duke team under Vic Bubas made its first appearance in the Final Four in 1963, losing 94–75 to Loyola Chicago in the semifinal.
 The next year, Bubas' team reached the national title game, losing to the Bruins of UCLA, which claimed the first of that program's 10 titles in the next 12 years.
 Bob Verga was Duke's star player in 1967.

 Co-captains Bernie Janicki and Rudy D'Emilio hold Duke's 1953 Dixie Classic trophy.